-The honorarium of Head Cook and CCHs are paid through bank accounts.
-The EO taluk panchayat releases the honorarium directly to the bank accounts of respective cooks.
+The honorarium of Head Cook and CCHs are paid through K2 of their respective recipient ID to their bank accounts.
+The EO taluk panchayat releases the honorarium directly to the bank accounts through K2 of respective cooks.

 2.7.5 Whether the CCH were paid on monthly basis.